Khewra Salt Mine: Tourism

 Khewra Salt Mine is a major tourist attraction, with around 250,000 visitors a year, earning it considerable revenue.
 Visitors are taken into the mine on the Khewra Salt Mines Railway.
 There are numerous pools of salty water inside.
 The Badshahi Masjid was built in the mining tunnels with multi-coloured salt bricks about fifty years ago.
-Other artistic carvings in the mine include a replica of Minar-e-Pakistan, a statue of Allama Iqbal, an accumulation of crystals that form the name of Muhammad in Urdu script, a model of the Great Wall of China and another of the Mall Road of Murree.
+Other artistic carvings in the mine include a replica of Minar-e-Pakistan, a statue of Allama Iqbal, an accumulation of crystals that forms the name of Muhammad in Urdu script, a model of the Great Wall of China and another of the Mall Road of Murree.
 In 2003 two phases of development of tourist facilities and attractions were carried out, at a total cost of 9 million rupees.
 A clinical ward with 20 beds was established in 2007, costing 10 million rupees, for the treatment of asthma and other respiratory diseases using salt therapy.
 The "Visit Pakistan Year 2007" event included a train safari visit of Khewra Salt Mine.
 In February 2011 Pakistan Railways started operating special trains for tourists from Lahore and Rawalpindi to Khewra.
 For this purpose the railway station of Khewra was refurbished with the help of a private firm.

 Other visitor attractions in the mine include the 75-meter-high (245-foot-high) Assembly Hall; Pul-Saraat, a salt bridge with no pillars over a 25-meter-deep (80-foot-deep) brine pond; Sheesh Mahal (Palace of Mirrors), where salt crystals are light pink; and a café.

 Other projects

 The Pakistan Mineral Development Corporation established the Mine Survey Institute at Khewra in 1971.
-The institute conducts mine surveys, organises mining-related courses for the miners and has establishes the Khewra Model High School and the Khewra Women College.
+The institute conducts mine surveys, organises mining-related courses for the miners and established the Khewra Model High School and the Khewra Women College.
 More recently the miners won an important environmental case against the mining company for the provision of unpolluted drinking water.
 The water available to the residents of Khewra had been polluted by salt, coal and other nearby mining activity.
 This case is internationally recognised as important with regard to the relationship between humanity and the environment.

 In 2003, while the Government of Pakistan was looking for ways to increase the country's strategic store of oil to 90 days, the PMDC put forward a proposal to use the Khewra mines to store strategic oil reserves.
 Scientific reports confirmed the feasibility of this proposal, but it was turned down.

 Flooding in 2010

 In 2010, during torrential rain all over Pakistan, water from a nearby nullah entered the mine, reaching a depth of 2 ft and blocking the exits, after which the mine was closed.
 It was subsequently reopened and remains open.